Welcome to the Pelagicos Lab

 Because I receive more inquiries into the possibility of graduate work in my lab that I can accommodate, I only agree to advise students who contact me before they apply to the graduate program.
 Currently, I advise five graduate students

-Shannon Lyday (a third-year - 2010 cohort - student, Ray Boland (a second-year - 2011 cohort - student), and three first-year students (2012 cohort): Zora McGinnis, Sarah Youngren and Dan Rapp.
-Shannon will graduate by the end of summer 2013, and I am not taking any new students in the fall of 2013.
-Thus, I anticipate taking 2 - 3 new students in the fall of 2014.
+Ray Boland (a third-year - 2011 cohort - student), and three first-year students (2012 cohort: Zora McGinnis, Sarah Youngren and Dan Rapp) and one first-year student (2014 cohort: Catherine Pham).
+Ray, Zora, Sarah and Dan are expected to graduate by the end of fall 2014.
+Thus, I anticipate taking 1 - 2 new students in the fall of 2015.

 I am looking for self-motivated students interested in conservation and management.
 Ultimately, my goal is to help students gain new skills so they can pursue their career goals - whether this means doing a Ph.D. or getting job with a resource management agency or NGO.
 I will work to help students finish their degrees in 2 - 2.5 years.
 Because this requires lots of hard work and dedication, I take on few students each year.